 An eye test (vision test) is mandatory for all applicants and can be done at most driving schools.
 Alternatively, you may bring an Eye Test Certificate from an optometrist or ophthalmologist approved by the Traffic Department.

 If the test is done at driving schools, they will update the test result on the MOI portal.
 The fee for eye tests ranges between QR 25 and QR 50.

-The eye test could help give you an indication of whether you suffer from myopia (short-sightedness) or hyperopia (farsightedness) or other eyesight problems that may require corrective glasses or lenses.
+The eye test could help indicate whether you suffer from myopia (short-sightedness), hyperopia (farsightedness), or other eyesight problems that may require corrective glasses or lenses.

 Step 4: Decide On Course Duration

-If you have a previous driving license from another country, you may be eligible to opt for a half course.
-In such a case, you have to get approval from the Traffic Department by submitting your old driving license.
-Your driving school will check your eligibility and advise the course suitable for you.
+If you have a previous driving license from another country, you may be eligible for a half course.
+In such a case, you have to get approval from the Traffic Department by submitting your old driver’s license.
+Your driving school will check your eligibility and advise you of the course suitable for you.

-Generally, a full course has 40 practical classes (in addition to theory classes and simulator classes) while a half course includes only 20 practical classes.
+Generally, a full course has 40 practical classes (in addition to theory and simulator classes), while a half course includes only 20 practical classes.

 The applicant may submit the documents at any approved driving school of his or her choice.